danielrzhang/Itemize/README.md

 # ToDoList
-A lightweight Android app that keeps track of your to-do items
+A lightweight Android app that keeps track of your to-do items.